ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ed together, until all the dirt from
+d together, until all the dirt from
 he sugar rises to the top and is skimmed
 iff.
 Then throw it iu a tub to cool, and r.
 vlien cold, pour it over your beef or -I